 To date, we have invested a majority of our efforts and financial resources in the preclinical and clinical development of IMR-687.
 Our future success is heavily dependent on our ability to successfully develop, obtain regulatory approval for and commercialize IMR-687.
-IMR-687 is currently our only product candidate and we are testing it in a Phase 2a clinical trial in SCD and we plan to test it in a Phase 2b clinical trial in SCD and a Phase 2b clinical trial in β -thalassemia.
+IMR-687 is currently our only product candidate and we are testing it in a Phase 2a clinical trial and an OLE clinical trial in SCD and we recently initiated a Phase 2b clinical trial in SCD and a Phase 2b clinical trial in β -thalassemia.
 It may be a significant time before IMR-687 can advance into a pivotal trial, if at all.
 We cannot be certain that IMR-687 will be successful in clinical trials or receive regulatory approval.